SalmaAlassal/Data-Structures/Queue/README.md

-# Queue Implementaion using a Dynamic Array
+# Queue Implementation using a Dynamic Array

 - Queues are a type of containers that operate in a first in first out (FIFO) type of arrangement.
 Elements are inserted at the back (end) and are deleted from the front.